52sketches/52sketches.github.io/_posts/2020-11-19-52-Sketches-Episode-007-KimberlyStarkey.md

 It's always it's always a relationship.
 And yeah, yeah, it was a completely different place.

 Kimberly StarKey  15:30
 Yeah, exactly.
 And it ended like, you know, like any big symphonic workshop.
-So I moved back to Ashland and then got to work with tooten off.
+So I moved back to Ashland and then got to work with Tutunov.
 Yes.
 For about I want to say a year at the most and then, um, yeah, I took a really long time to graduate, but I did get to work with him for about a year.

 Rob Head  15:48
-One of the things that this story reminds me of is that you I think it was last year you released the a song called she's no Beethoven.
-And and I think there's a story behind it from this time period in your life.
+One of the things that this story reminds me of is that you I think it was last year you released the a song called "She's No Beethoven" and and I think there's a story behind it from this time period in your life.
 Oh, yes.
 Yeah.
 Yeah.
 So what was that about?
 Well,

 Kimberly StarKey  16:05
 so that was, um, you know, one of the schools I had gone to, I won't say which one?
 One of the, one of the schools and I think these people